yvansongue/terraform/README.md

-This basic Terraform demo creates a simple aws ec2 instance.
+This basic Terraform code that creates a simple aws ec2 instance.